What is Third-Party Cyber Risk Management?

 A Third-Party Risk Management (TPRM) professional is responsible for managing security risks from vendors throughout the relationship lifecycle.
 Key responsibilities include conducting vendor security assessments, reviewing vendor contracts for security requirements, and monitoring vendors for security incidents and data breaches.
 You’ll also coordinate incident response when vendor breaches occur, maintain vendor risk registers, and report third-party risk metrics to leadership.
 TPRM roles require knowledge of cybersecurity frameworks, risk assessment methodologies, and tools for continuous vendor monitoring including dark web intelligence platforms.

 NIST addresses third-party and supply chain risk management primarily through NIST SP 800-161, which provides guidance on Cybersecurity Supply Chain Risk Management (C-SCRM).
-This framework helps you identify, assess, and mitigate risks throughout the supply chain, including from vendors and suppliers.
+This framework helps you identify and mitigate risks throughout the supply chain, including from vendors and suppliers.
 NIST emphasizes integrating supply chain security into broader organizational risk management.
 You’ll need to develop C-SCRM strategies and policies, and conduct risk assessments for products and services.
 The guidance applies to all stages of technology acquisition, from supplier selection through deployment and ongoing monitoring.

 Essential Third-Party Risk Resources